 - 【Rechargeable Battery】This Inkbird bluetooth meat thermometer is...

 - 【6 probes Smoker Thermometer】 IBT-6XS wireless grill thermometer...

 - 【Magnetic Design and Rotatable Screen】 The magnetic design on the...

-- 【Timer and Alarm】Our digital oven thermometer has count-down...
+- 【Timer and Alarm】Our oven kitchen thermometer Bluetooth has...

 This thermometer comes with two probes and two different sensors, allowing you to get a detailed look at how your meat is being cooked.
 It comes with an Android app, allowing you to check the temperature of your food right from your phone.
 The thermometer has a range of 150 feet.
 Naturally, the device comes with preset temperatures to help you cook beef, pork, fish etc. There are timers and alarms that you can set for when the thermometer reaches a specific temperature.